 As a Dashboard Alternative Status School, with an open and exit format, data collection for a graduation rate related to a 4 or 5-year cohort does not apply to JMCS.
 JMCS has no 4 or 5-year cohort, and therefore the data is woefully insufficient to truly capture the actual percentage of students who graduate from JMCS year to year.
 The 1-Year graduation rate the CDE proposed to the US Dept of Education was rejected and has put schools like JMCS in the unique position of being compared to schools that operate on a wholly different model and held to a standard that ensures dismal report data, especially affecting alternative programs.
-The 2022 CDE Dashboard data displays the DASS School 1-Year graduation rate, and in 2022-23 JMCS graduation rate was at 70%.
-The implication is that JMCS must maintain internal measures of graduation rate data that align to the DASS School 1-Year rate procedure to counter the data from the CDE Dashboard (CDE does publish DASS School 1-Year graduation rate as an "Additional Report").
-JMCS will address the our Graduation Rate indicator as outlined in Goal Two, Actions 2.1, 2.2.
+The 2022 CDE Dashboard data displays the DASS School 1-Year graduation rate, and in 2022-23 JMCS graduation rate was at 70%, and in 2023-24 JMCS 1-Year graduation rate was 78.9%.
+JMCS will continue to address the our Graduation Rate indicator as outlined in Goal Two, Actions 2.1, 2.2.